RiksTV

-RiksTV (formerly NTV Pluss) is the distributor of pay television in the Norwegian digital terrestrial television network.
+RiksTV is the distributor of pay television in the Norwegian digital terrestrial television network.

 Except for NRK1, NRK2, NRK3/NRK Super and the NRK radio channels, all broadcasts in the Norwegian DTT network are encrypted.
 The channels that are broadcast in the RiksTV packages are selected by RiksTV themselves.

 History

 Pre-launch

 Some of the initial discussions concerned the availability of free-to-air channels other than the ones from NRK.
 TV 2 and TVNorge had stated that their channels would be encrypted, although they were free-to-air in the analogue network.
 This caused Modern Times Group, owners of TV3, to announce the launch of "TV4" that they wanted to be free-to-air.
 RiksTV were however unwilling to broadcast it free-to-air.
+Moreover, the new provider would carry TV2 free-to-view until year-end 2009, when the existing license contract expired, effectively becoming a pay-TV channel after that.

 The first channels were announced on 12 June 2007, and were TV 2, TVNorge, TV3, TV 2 Zebra, Discovery Channel, Disney Channel, The Voice TV, SportN, TV 2 Filmkanalen, TV 2 Nyhetskanalen, Viasat 4, TVNorge2 (was named FEM the next day), Canal+ Sport 1 and Canal+ Film 1.
 The radio channels P4, Kanal 24 and Radio 1 were also included.

 On 12 June, it was announced that Animal Planet, Canal+ Film 2, the National Geographic Channel, TV 2 Sport and local television would launch later on.
 It was however announced in July that BBC World would become a part of the RiksTV package and that Animal Planet, Canal+ Film 2 and National Geographic would be a part of the package from the start, thanks to new compression technology.

-Among the rejected channels were MTV, Eurosport, SVT1 and SVT2 (these two due to rights issues).
+Among the rejected channels were MTV, Eurosport, SVT1 and SVT2 (these two due to rights issues, as well as low ratings).
 The fact that MTV was rejected, meant that The Voice TV would be the only music channel on RiksTV.
 International news channels such as CNN, BBC World and Sky News were also rejected initially, as TV2 Nyhetskanalen first was seen as good enough.
+Aftenposten criticized the channel selection, especially the exclusion of foreign news channels.
+The company justified that BBC World and CNN International, as well as the two SVT channels, would be top of their priorities only in 2010, when the service weould go nationwide.